 Mr. Bai also has significant experiences in trade secrets litigation, where examples of his success include:

-- Successfully represented two oilfield service companies in a theft of trade secret, fraud, and breach of fiduciary duties case related to fracking proppant storage and transport technology.
-Plaintiffs brought suit against numerous defendants.
-AZA initially represented one of the named defendants.
-After AZA cut down the vast majority of Plaintiffs’ claims via pretrial motions, Plaintiffs non-suited AZA’s first client on the eve of a summary judgment hearing.
-Then, two additional co-defendants hired AZA to defend them in the same case, replacing prior counsel.
-AZA similarly cut down many of Plaintiff’s claims via pretrial motions, and developed a novel federal jurisdiction theory to remove the case to federal court.
-Shortly after, AZA’s clients were dismissed with extremely favorable settlements (approximately 1% of Plaintiffs’ damages ask).
-Mr. Bai developed the defense strategy in the case, defended and took all key depositions, and briefed and argued all major hearings.
+- Successfully represented a family of oilfield service companies in a trade secret case related to fracking proppant storage and transport technology.
+AZA initially represented one named defendant in the case and obtained a complete dismissal for the client on the eve of summary judgment.
+Then, two other defendants hired AZA in the same case to replace prior counsel.
+AZA similarly cut down many of the plaintiff’s claims via pretrial motions and developed a novel federal jurisdiction theory to remove the case to federal court.
+Shortly after, AZA’s new clients were also dismissed with extremely favorable settlements (less than 1% of the plaintiffs’ damages ask).

 Mr. Bai has also successfully represented clients across a variety of other types of civil, commercial litigation, where his experiences have included:

 - Currently representing patients in class action proceedings around the country involving the misuse of tracking pixel technology on hospital websites and patient portals, which have resulted in the mass disclosure of confidential health communications to advertisers such as Google and Facebook.
 Mr. Bai has helped achieve significant successes for patient classes in courts across the country, including defeating removal attempts, winning interlocutory appeals, beating motions to dismiss, and achieving class certification and favorable settlements.
-To date, he has helped numerous patient classes obtain significant monetary relief worth substantial 8 and 9 figures, as well as exhaustive injunctive relief to eliminate the use of the offending tracking pixel technology.
+To date, he has helped numerous patient classes obtain significant monetary relief worth substantial 8 and 9 figures, as well as exhaustive injunctive relief to eliminate the use of the offending tracking pixel technology going forward.

 - Successfully represented a variety of companies and individuals in contractual and business tort disputes, such as breaches of insurance contracts, partnership or LLC corporate divorces, bankruptcy adversarial proceedings, fraud and fraudulent transfer claims, employment discrimination fights, and numerous other subject matters.
 Along the way, Mr. Bai has repeatedly helped his clients win favorable outcomes, including dismissals, summary judgments, and awards of attorneys’ fees and costs.